Phenomenology of a minimal extension of the standard model with a family-dependent gauge symmetry: Experimental constraints

 where $\sqrt{s}$ is the collider center-of-mass energy, and $f_{q(\bar{q})}(x,m^2_{Z'})$ is the parton distribution function of quark $q$ (antiquark $\bar{q}$), evaluated at the scale $m_{Z'}$.
 Additionally, the partial decay width of $Z'$ is given by \be \Ga(Z'\to \bar{l}l)\simeq\fr{g^2m_{Z'}}{48\pi c^2_W}\left\{[g^{Z_2}_V(l)]^2+[g^{Z_2}_A(l)]^2\right\},\ee while the total $Z'$ decay width is estimated as \bea \Ga_{Z'} &\simeq&\fr{g^2m_{Z'}}{48\pi c^2_W}\sum_{f} N_C(f) \left\{[g^{Z_2}_V(f)]^2+[g^{Z_2}_A(f)]^2\right\}\crn &&+\frac{g^2m_{Z'}}{32\pi c^2_W}(C^{Z_2}_{\nu_L})^2 +\frac{m_{Z'}}{192\pi m^2_Z}(C_{Z'ZH})^2\crn &&+\sum_{i=1,2,3} \frac{g^2m_{Z'}}{96\pi c^2_W}(C^{Z_2}_{\nu_R})^2\left(1-\frac{4m^2_{\nu_{iR}}}{m^2_{Z'}}\right)^{3/2}\Theta\left(\frac{m_{Z'}}{2}-m_{\nu_{iR}}\right),\eea given that $m_{Z'}<m_{H'}$.
 Here, $f$ denotes charged fermions, $N_C(f)$ is the color number of $f$, the $Z'ZH$ coupling is given by $C_{Z'ZH}\simeq \frac{g^2v}{2c_W}t_Wt_\theta$, and $\Theta$ is the step function.

 In Fig. \ref{fig1}, we plot the dilepton production cross section $\sigma(pp\to Z'\to \bar{l}l)$ as a function of new gauge boson mass, $m_{Z'}$, according to various values of $t$ and $\delta$ for each fixed value of $x$, assuming $m_{\nu_{1R}}=m_{\nu_{2R}}= m_{Z'}/3$, and $m_{\nu_{3R}}\simeq m_{Z'}/2$.
-The selected values of $t$ and $\delta$ are within allowed region, satisfying all above experimental bounds (as also shown in Fig. \ref{fig2} below), while the choice of $x$ was discussed in \cite{VanDong:2022cin}.
+The selected values of $t$ and $\delta$ are within allowed region, satisfying all above experimental bounds (as also shown in Fig. \ref{fig2} below).
+Let us stress that in the model under consideration, the parameter $x$ can take an arbitrary non-zero value as far as the final unification has been not ascertained.
+In the current numerical analysis, the values of $x$ may be chosen as in \cite{VanDong:2022cin}, without loss of generality.
 In addition, we include upper limits for the cross section of this process at 95\% credibility level using 36.1 fb$^{-1}$ of $p\,p$ colision at $\sqrt{s}=13$ TeV by ATLAS experiment \cite{Aaboud:2017buh}.
 From this figure, it indicates that the lower bound for new gauge boson mass is generally around $4.5$ TeV.

 In Fig. \ref{fig2}, we combine the lower bounds on the new physics scale, which come from the LHC (brown curve), the LEPII (orange curve), the $Z$-$Z'$ mixing (blue curve), and the $Z_1$ decay width (purple curve).
 The available regions for the new physics scale lie above these four curves.
 Note that the incompleteness of the brown curves is due to a limitation of the current LHC data \cite{Aaboud:2017buh}.
 Additionally, for each case, we plot a red curve based on Eq. (\ref{Wmass}) concerning the $W$-mass deviation measured by the CDF collaboration.
 We thus achieve allowed parameter spaces as collected in Table \ref{tab4}, which are directly extracted from Fig. \ref{fig2}.